 How to Reset Android Phone?

-WARNING: Performing a factory reset will totally delete every all information of the phone.
-If you haven’t backed up your contacts, pictures, videos, documents and whatever else (ideally in the cloud, however completely elsewhere), you will be sad you didn’t do as such.
+WARNING: Performing a factory reset will totally delete every all information on the phone.
+If you haven’t backed up your contacts, pictures, videos, documents, and whatever else (ideally in the cloud, however completely elsewhere), you will be sad you didn’t do as such.
 Consider yourself as warned.

 Technique 1: Performing a Basic Reset

 - Open your Android device’s Settings.
 It’s frequently a gear formed symbol (⚙️) or a symbol containing a progression of slider bars.